The moduli space of stable supercurves and its canonical line bundle

 \subsection{Conventions}

 All the rings are assumed to be $\Z_2$-graded supercommutative with $1$.
 We say that a ring (resp., a superscheme) is {\it even} if its odd component (resp., the odd component of the structure sheaf) is zero.
 We often say ``subscheme" for brevity where we should say ``sub-superscheme".
 For a sheaf $F$ of $\OO_X$-modules on a superscheme $X$ we denote by $F^+$ and $F^-$ its even and odd parts.
+By a ``bundle" on a superscheme we mean a ($\Z_2$-graded) locally free $\OO_X$-module of finite rank.
+By a subbundle $F\sub E$ in a bundle $E$ we mean a ($\Z_2$-graded) locally free $\OO_X$-submodule, which is locally a direct summand.
 On any superscheme $X$ we denote by $\NN_X\sub \OO_X$ the ideal generated by odd functions.
 We denote by $X_{\bos}$ the usual scheme with the same underlying topological space as $X$ and with the structure sheaf $\OO_X/\NN_X$.
+We work over $\C$.